-No visit to Ireland is complete without spending some time in a few of the iconic pubs in Ireland.
-In Ireland, you’ll experience first-hand the hospitality and friendless for which the Irish are renowned, as well as possibly getting the chance to listen to some wonderful traditional folk music.
+No visit to Ireland is complete without spending time in one of the iconic pubs.
+In Ireland, you’ll experience the hospitality and friendliness for which the Irish are renowned and possibly get to listen to some beautiful traditional folk music.

 Here are our Favorite Pubs in Ireland: